takayamaekawa/takayamaekawa/README.md

 I have been using Neovim for a while.
 You know, it's called Vimmer!!
 Are you interested in Vim?
-If you do like so, it would be pleasure to see my [Neovim-Setting-Repo](https://github.com/bella2391/my-nvim.git).
+If you do like so, it would be pleasure to see repo: [My-Neovim-Setting](https://github.com/bella2391/My-Neovim-Setting).
 I'm glowing up with Neovim, which is for only myself.

 ## Learn now 🔝